AhmajThompson/configure-ad/README.md

 <img src="https://i.imgur.com/7EgI6z6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Promote the server to a Domain Controller (DC)
+Promote the server to a Domain Controller (DC).
 </p>
 <br />

 <img src="https://i.imgur.com/RcOQsMD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)
+Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is).
 </p>
 <br />